Japan Top 2023 Ulan Bator Grand Slam Medal Table - UrduPoint

 Japan Top 2023 Ulan Bator Grand Slam Medal Table

-ULAN BATOR, (UrduPoint / Pakistan Point News - 26th Jun, 2023 ) --:Japan finished top of the 2023 Ulan Bator Grand Slam of judo which was held here from Friday to Sunday, the Mongolian Judo Association said Monday.
+ULAN BATOR, (UrduPoint / Pakistan Point News - 27th Jun, 2023 ) --:Japan finished top of the 2023 Ulan Bator Grand Slam of judo which was held here from Friday to Sunday, the Mongolian Judo Association said.

 Japanese judokas bagged a total of 10 medals, of which seven were gold.